aacrr/rustfim/README.md

 ## Features
 - Detects and logs file modifications, deletions and additions
+- Logs file size and permissions along with this
 - Simple config file to edit a few options

 ## Configuration file